 So we’ve built a faster, safer, more secure and resilient mobile network for Aotearoa.

-We are also proud to be awarded the best mobile network in Aotearoa for the fourth year running, independently tested by global leader in mobile benchmarking, umlaut, part of Accenture, in May 2025.
+We are also proud to be awarded the best mobile network in Aotearoa for the fifth year running, independently tested by global leader in mobile benchmarking, umlaut, part of Accenture, in June 2026.

 umlaut offers a more robust and reliable assessment of mobile networks, compared to others that simply rely on user-generated data.